-Diving into the world of code modernization can often feel like navigating a maze without a map, especially when it comes to refactoring and ensuring that your codebase doesn't just work, but works well.
+Diving into the world of code modernization can often feel like navigating a maze without a map, especially when it comes to refactoring and ensuring that your codebase is up to date and aligned.

 Enter OpenRewrite—a tool that lets developers automate tedious code changes, framework migrations, and security upgrades.
 OpenRewrite was created to make effortless code management a reality for developers.

-With OpenRewrite and Moderne, our goal has been to revolutionize the daunting task of code refactoring.
-Let's explore how OpenRewrite and Moderne each turn the chaos of code management into straight-forward, automated tasks.
+With OpenRewrite and Moderne, our goal has been to revolutionize the daunting task of code refactoring and analysis.
+Let's explore how OpenRewrite and Moderne each turn the chaos of code modernization and maintenance into straight-forward, automated tasks.

-OpenRewrite is an open-source project that offers semantic analysis and refactoring of code, so that everyone can use and contribute to it, over time composing more and more refactoring operations that make whole framework migrations possible.
-It enables individual developers to search and fix code in one repository at a time.
-OpenRewrite is integrated with build tooling and can be plugged into different workflows, from CI integrations to mass refactoring of multiple microservices/repositories.
+OpenRewrite is an open-source project that offers automated semantic analysis and refactoring of code, accessible to anyone to use and contribute to.
+It enables individual developers to perform type-aware searches and code changes in one repository at a time.
+OpenRewrite is integrated with build tooling and can be plugged into different workflows, including CI integrations.

 OpenRewrite originated at Netflix, where Jonathan Schneider, creator and founder of OpenRewrite, worked in engineering tools.
 Netflix’s culture of freedom and responsibility led to code that didn’t conform to any single style.
-It also prevented a central team from imposing any gates on product engineers, so they couldn’t just break the build when they saw a pattern they didn’t like.
+This culture also prevented a central team from imposing gates on product engineers, who could break the build when they saw a pattern they didn’t like.

-When a central team asked product teams to develop in a specific way, what they heard repeatedly was, “I do not have time to deal with this, but if you do it for me, I’ll merge.”
-So eventually, Jonathan took it literally and built automation to affect such changes.
+Requests from the central team were too often met with: “I do not have time to deal with this, but if you do it for me, I’ll merge in the changes.”
+So eventually, Jonathan took it literally and built a tool to automate key changes.
 Prior to OpenRewrite, Jonathan created the Gradle Lint plugin, a popular plugin that manipulates Groovy build files and upgrades dependencies.
 Since it manipulated Groovy code backing build configuration, why not also source code?

 In the years since, OpenRewrite’s capabilities have been expanded from simple API changes to more complex framework migrations and CVE patching.

 OpenRewrite manipulates a Lossless Semantic Tree (LST) representation of code.
 LSTs are a foundational piece of what makes OpenRewrite so powerful.
 An LST goes beyond abstract syntax trees (ASTs).
-It ensures refactoring is accurate, with no false positives.
-The LST has special characteristics that allow it to parse code and generate code back into the standard text representation for performing accurate transformations and searches.
+It is type-attributed, so it can accurately find and update code—with no false positives.
+Furthermore, it is format preserving, so it can make changes while keeping styles and format aligned with the surrounding code.

 OpenRewrite calls a single code search or transformation operation a recipe.
 OpenRewrite provides a lot of building block recipes like “find method,” “change method,” “find transitive dependency,” “upgrade dependency,” or “exclude dependency.”
 These recipes, in turn, can be composed into more complex recipes by grouping them together into a composite recipe.

-To identify every method invocation in a whole package of Google’s Guava library, we can instruct OpenRewrite to perform this search:
+To identify every method invocation in a whole package of Google’s Guava library, we can instruct the recipe to perform this search:

-The results (see below) show it isn’t looking for methods with particular names.
-OpenRewrite can actually prove that these method calls come from the desired package:
+The results show it isn’t looking for methods with particular names.
+OpenRewrite can actually prove that these method calls come from the desired package as shown below:

 This recipe in plain OpenRewrite YAML looks like: